Review of the Universal Standards

 The GSSB initiated project to consist of GRI 101: Foundation 2016, GRI 102: General Disclosures 2016 and GRI 103: Management Approach 2016.

-The project will focus on the following areas:
+The project focuses on the following areas:

 - incorporation of human rights disclosures into the GRI Standards